MIC-DKFZ/semantic_segmentation/config/Readme.md

 ### MODEL IS USED TO STORE INFORMATION WHICH ARE NEEDED FOR YOUR MODEL
 MODEL:
   #REQUIRED MODEL ARGUMENTS
-  NAME: MyModel            #Name of the file in models/, name is needed for logging
+  NAME: MyModel            #Name of the model is needed for logging
   #YOUR ARGUMENTS, FOR EXAMPLE SOMETHINNK LIKE THAT
   PRETRAINED: True         # you could want a parameter to indicate if pretrained weights should be used or not
   PRETRAINED_WEIGHTS: /pretrained/weights.pth  # give the path to the weights